 How is TGA diagnosed?

-to treat heart problems in babies and children.
-A neonatologist is a doctor with special
+babies and children.
+A neonatologist is a doctor with special training in treating

-training to treat problems in newborns.
-These doctors will be part of your baby’s
+problems in newborns.
+These doctors will be part of your baby’s heart care team.

 Cardiac catheterization (cardiac or heart cath)

-in your child’s groin.
+groin.
 Then the healthcare provider guides it to your child’s heart.
 Your child’s

-healthcare provider will inject your child with contrast dye to see his
+healthcare provider will inject your child with contrast dye to see his or her heart

-or her heart more clearly.
-This test measures your child’s blood pressure and oxygen
+more clearly.
+This test measures your child’s blood pressure and oxygen in the 4

-in the 4 chambers of the heart and the pulmonary artery and aorta.
-Your child will
+chambers of the heart and the pulmonary artery and aorta.
+Your child will get

 How is TGA treated?

-- Medicine given into a vein (intravenous or IV).
-This will help your baby’s heart and
+by IV.
+This will help your baby’s heart and lungs work better.

-In the first few months of life, your baby will need surgery for TGA.
-This procedure is
+weeks of life, your baby will need surgery for TGA.
+This procedure is called

-called an arterial switch.
-Your child’s surgeon will move the aorta and pulmonary
+an arterial switch.
+Your child’s surgeon will connect the aorta and pulmonary artery

-artery to their normal places.
+to their normal ventricles.
 The surgeon will also have to move the coronary arteries.

-The doctor will also fix any other heart problems.
+The surgeon will also fix any other heart problems, such as a VSD.